RobertoMdz/RobertoMdz/README.md

 <br />

-Hi, i'm [Roberto Cruz](https://robertomdz.github.io), a passionate self-taught mobile developer working since 2018 working on tech companies and personal projects.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, I'm [Roberto Cruz](https://robertomdz.github.io), a passionate self-taught mobile developer working since 2018 on tech companies and personal projects.
+My passion for software lies with dreaming up ideas and making them come true with elegant apps.
 I take great care in the experience, architecture, and code quality of the things I build.

 I love collaborating with the community, solving small doubts from other developers whenever I can.